 - Uses per Coupon define the number of times the coupon code is used.

 - Uses per Customers define the number of times that one coupon code is used by the same customer

 - If there is a number of cart price rules at the same time, you should set the active time and Priority to manage them better.
 (If you leave the date range empty, the rule will never expire).

 In this setting, you choose conditions to apply this cart price rule.
 This condition can be a combination of conditions or a single one that will be examined before the rule is applied.

 The default statement will be “If ALL of these conditions are TRUE”.
-Click the “plus” lable to add more conditions
+Click the “plus” label to add more conditions.

 Here is an example: